Quantization (signal processing)

-Quantization, in mathematics and digital signal processing, is the process of mapping input values from a large set (often a continuous set) to output values in a (countable) smaller set, often with a finite number of elements.
+In mathematics and digital signal processing, quantization is the process of mapping input values from a large set (often a continuous set) to output values in a (countable) smaller set, often with a finite number of elements.
 Rounding and truncation are typical examples of quantization processes.
 Quantization is involved to some degree in nearly all digital signal processing, as the process of representing a signal in digital form ordinarily involves rounding.
 Quantization also forms the core of essentially all lossy compression algorithms.

-The difference between an input value and its quantized value (such as round-off error) is referred to as quantization error.
+The difference between an input value and its quantized value (such as round-off error) is referred to as quantization error, noise or distortion.
 A device or algorithmic function that performs quantization is called a quantizer.
 An analog-to-digital converter is an example of a quantizer.